<function>

 .

-To illustrate the syntax, we revisit an example from previous sections.
+, we revisit an example included in previous sections.
 This considers a variable y

 that could be an Int64